 - Surfaces that have pitch on them, can be refrigerated and the pitch can then be chipped off.

 NOTE: If you are using black pitch – DON’T USE YOUR HOME OVEN!
 The fumes are not what you want wafting through your house.

-- A note on black pitch: although I have black pitch and have worked with it for a long time, I don’t recommend it.
+A note on the black pitch: although I have black pitch and have worked with it for a long time, I don’t recommend it.
 I’ve switched to red pitch.
 Black pitch is sticky, gives off noxious fumes (like your dog), and leaves your hands looking less than “model ready”.
-Plus, black crud under your finger nails is not a current fashion trend (or so I’ve heard).
+Plus, black crud under your fingernails is not a current fashion trend (or so I’ve heard).